urgent-challenge/urgent2026/_pages/rules.md

 2. The test data should only be used for evaluation purposes. **Techniques such as test-time adaptation, unsupervised domain adaptation, and self-training on the test data are NOT allowed**.

 3. There is no constraint on the latency or causality of the developed system in this challenge.
-Any type of model can be used as long as they conform to the other rules as listed in this page.
+Any type of model can be used as long as it conforms to the other rules as listed on this page.

 4. Registration is required to submit results to the challenge (Check the [`Leaderboard`](/urgent2025/leaderboard) tab for more information).
 Note that the team information (including affiliation, team name, and team members) should be provided when submitting the results.
 For detailed submission requirements, please check the [`Submission`](/urgent2025/submission) tab.